 to achieve it in current circumstances.

 Iran has developed a formidable presence on the ground in Syria.
 With encouragement from Asad's Alawite-dominated regime, the Iranians have penetrated the institutions of government that remain in Syria.
 They have also embedded some 25,000 forces in the government-controlled areas of western Syria.
 Those forces comprise some 5,000 IRGC, Basij and Iranian Army elements that provide the commanders, advisors and trainers of the larger Shia militias; some 3-5,000 highly trained Hezbollah fighters from Lebanon; and some 20,000 Shia militiamen recruited from Afghanistan and Pakistan.
 These forces are significantly larger than what is left of the Syrian army or the Russian forces now deployed there.
-They were responsible for the Asad regime's reconquering of Aleppo and they remain in control of much of the areas in the north-west where they are taking responsibility for the wellbeing of Syrian citizens there, much as Hezbollah did in southern Lebanon.
+They were responsible for the Asad regime's reconquering of Aleppo and they remain in control of much of the areas in the north-west where they are taking responsibility for the wellof the areas in the north-west where they are taking responsibility for the well-being of Syrian citizens there, much as Hezbollah did in southern Lebanon.